org-tigris-jsapar/jsapar/docs/basics_schema.md

 ```
 In this file, the value of the first column determines how to parse the rest of the line. `H` means header, `B` means body and `F` means footer.

-In order to parse file above, you can use a schema that looks like this:
+When parsing this file you need a condition on the first cell on each line where a specific value should map to the type of the line.
+By adding a line condition on the first cell you can specify a pattern that needs to match in order to use that line type.

+The schema could look like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <schema xmlns="http://jsapar.tigris.org/JSaParSchema/2.0">